elleuchkh/ada_jekyll_page/index.md

 The result is not surprising again since the paper revealed that 1,339 Swiss lawyers, financial advisors and other middlemen had set up more than 38,000 offshore entities over the past 40 years.

-As a consequence the inter-governmental Financial Action Task Force (FATF) called on the Swiss to do more to thwart financial crime.
+As a consequence, the inter-governmental Financial Action Task Force (FATF) called on the Swiss to do more to thwart financial crime.
 However, the  EU also has been pushing a new Anti-Tax Avoidance Package.
 It is now introducing a new rule that requires the largest companies operating in the EU to disclose key information on where they make their profits and where they pay their tax in the EU on a country-by-country basis.

 In order to get a more intuitions about the graph connections and relation we decided that we will create a weighted graph from countries where each link represent the number entities linked to countries:

 <iframe src="https://labs.graphistry.com/graph/graph.html?dataset=PyGraphistry%2FEP7QQDISPK&type=vgraph&viztoken=10196f5402e3593bbe47976aab86ae4ef3c1fe08&usertag=fe496517-pygraphistry-0.9.56&info=true&play=0&workbook=459c7901a6f4abbc&fbclid=IwAR0U2eL5epXXPR-x1GrRwBoKCOE7z3W7NooY305tVUseviBkWmEJ5_OiFEw" width="100%" height="400px"></iframe>

-To make our graph be interactive and highly sophisticated we decided to use  Graphistry.
+To make our graph interactive and highly sophisticated we decided to use [Graphistry](https://www.graphistry.com/).
 This library enables visual investigation of the graph, by putting the mouse on the node or the edge we will see all there attributes.

 It also allow us to extract a lot of mathematical relations such as histograms (degree of nodes, edges in, edges out ...).